Fattimo/hear-a-tale-awakening/README.md

 ### Initializing Env Vars

 - If you are an EM setting up a project for the first time, read [the Bitwarden guide here](https://gtbitsofgood.notion.site/Secrets-Passwords-Bitwarden-74c4806a1f29485b8fb85ea29f273ab9) before continuing forward.
-- Run `npm run secrets` to sync development secrets from Bitwarden and save them to a local `.env` file.
-Contact a leadership member for the Bitwarden password.
+- Run `npm run secrets:[windows/linux]` to sync development secrets from Bitwarden and save them to a local `.env.local` file, based on your platform.
+Contact Matt Chen for the Bitwarden password.
-  - **Note**: If you are using Windows, enter `npm run secrets:login` and then `npm run secrets:sync` instead of the above script.

 ### Updating Env Vars

-- For dev, update `.env` and `next.config.js`
+- For dev, update `.env.local` and `next.config.js`
 - For production, add the env vars to your host, **NEVER** commit `.env` to your version control system.

 ### MongoDB